 Where Can I Find More Information About Life in Recovery?

 Living in recovery from a substance addiction means working through physical, social, and psychological issues in a healthy and productive way and without the help of substances.
-It means that a person has learned ways to be strong and confident and ask for help when he needs it.
-It also means the person uses every day as an opportunity to build up himself and those around him instead of destroying himself and others with substance abuse.
-If you or someone you love is dealing with a substance addiction and wondering what recovery is like, please call our toll-free number today.
-Our admissions coordinators are available 24 hours a day to talk to you about the recovery process, and they can also help you find a treatment program that best fits your needs.
-Call us right now to regain control of your life.
+If you or someone you love is dealing with a substance addiction and wondering what recovery is like, please call us today at 615-490-9376.
+Our admissions coordinators are available to talk to you about the recovery process, and they can also help you find a treatment program that best fits your needs.